Wanderer-of-the-abyss/nbdt_lib/README.md

 `medline`: Has 100k papers from the top 200 journals in the neuroscience field

+To load the load your dataset use the following code:

 ```python
 from nbdt.datasets import load_dataset
 load_dataset(dataset_name, destination_path)  # load_dataset('arxiv', 'arxiv.csv')